 “This paper breaks new ground because it precisely quantifies the cost of solar energy for different solar-panel technologies, in different climate zones, and for different application scales,” said Raffi Garabedian, Chief Technology Officer at First Solar.

 Tandem cells, though more efficient, are also costly to manufacture.
 The study also factored the costs of installation and associated equipment.
 Another area that researchers looked at is how a project’s levelized cost of electricity (LCOE) could be affected if overall energy prices remain constant or decline over time.

-The findings of the researchers may be applicable for a variety of thin film solar technologies, the study concluded.
+The findings of the researchers may be applicable to a variety of thin-film solar technologies, the study concluded.

 The materials used in the case study are already in commercial use.
 It is up to manufacturers how quickly they bring in this practical, economical four-junction tandem system for application in the rooftop sector.

 A bottom-up analysis performed by Mercom in its 2017 Q4 Solar Market Update found that India’s rooftop installations grew by 56 percent year-over-year to reach a cumulative total of nearly 1.6 GW on December 31, 2017.